 More Information about Healthy Sprouts:

 Healthy Sprouts is a unique combination of a parent support group, parent/child interaction learning and nutrition education program for low-income families.
 It is offered at no cost during the school year.
-To meet the needs of the many Hispanic families in south Corvallis, we offer one weekly session in Spanish and another weekly session in English.

 We are using a family-centered and strength-based approach that incorporates the whole family in this educational experience.
 We believe that our approach (1) acknowledges the joys and challenges of parenthood, (2) focuses on the strength and positive experience families already have (instead of on their weaknesses), (3) recognizes the important role families have in the growth and development of their children, (4) teaches parents to be role models for their children, (5) views lack of certain behavioral and emotional skills as an opportunity to learn (as opposed to a problem), (6) engages parents and the children in joint activities that build on the strengths of the family, (7) empowers families to be active caretakers of their children, and (8) builds trusting and affirming relationships between family members.